elastic/elasticsearch-rs/CONTRIBUTING.md

 #### Clippy

 [Clippy](https://github.com/rust-lang/rust-clippy) is a bunch of lints to catch common mistakes and improve your Rust code!
-Follow the instructions to install.

 Run clippy before opening a PR